 Monitoring pfSense with Wazuh: A Comprehensive Guide

 There are several ways to integrate pfSense with Wazuh.
-The easiest method is using syslog, but you can also use the Wazuh agent.
+The easiest method is syslog, but you can also use the Wazuh agent.
+Wazuh agent (native package for pfSense) is already pre-installed In pfSense which is available in Yandex Cloud Marketplace/VK Cloud Marketplace.
+Therefore, you can start setting up immediately, bypassing the installation process.

 ⚠️